kristinemlarson/gnssrefl/README.md

 - freqs are selected frequencies for analysis
 - delTmax is the maximum length of allowed satellite arc, in minutes
 - azval are the azimuth regions for study, in pairs (i.e. 0 90 270 360 means you want to evaluate 0 to 90 and 270 to 360).
-- wantCompression, boolean, compress SNR files
+- wantCompression, boolean, compress SNR files using xz
 - screenstats, boolean, whether minimal periodogram results come to screen
 - refraction, boolean, whether simple refraction model is applied.
 - plt_screen: boolean, whether SNR data and periodogram are plotted to the screen
 - NReg [min and max required] : define the RH region where the "noise value" for the periodogram is computed.
-This is used to compute the peak to noise ratio used i n QC.
+This is used to compute the peak to noise ratio used in QC.
 - (*this option has been removed*) seekRinex: boolean, whether code looks for RINEX at an archive

-Simple example for my favorite GPS site [p041](https://spotlight.unavco.org/station-pages/p042/eo/scientistPhoto.jpg)
+Simple examples for my favorite GPS site [p041](https://spotlight.unavco.org/station-pages/p042/eo/scientistPhoto.jpg)

-- *make_json_input p041 39.949 -105.194 1728.856* (use defaults and write out a json instruction file)
+<CODE>make_json_input p041 39.949 -105.194 1728.856</CODE> (use defaults and write out a json instruction file)

-- *rinex2snr p041 2020 150* (pick up and translate RINEX file for day of year 150 and year 2020 from unavco )
+<CODE>rinex2snr p041 2020 150</CODE> (pick up and translate RINEX file for day of year 150 and year 2020 from unavco )

-- *gnssir p041 2020 150* (calculate the reflector heights)
+<CODE>gnssir p041 2020 150</CODE> (calculate the reflector heights)

-- *gnssir p041 2020 150 -fr 5 -plt True* (override defaults, only look at L5 SNR data, and periodogram plots come to the screen)
+<CODE>gnssir p041 2020 150 -fr 5 -plt True</CODE> (override defaults, only look at L5 SNR data, and periodogram plots come to the screen)

 Where would the code store the files for this example?